decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 The `weight` property can be used in interesting ways, for example the `weight` property of _swim_ could be set in proportion to how fast the shark is swimming, so you don't need to create multiple animations for fast and slow swimming.

 You could also change the `weight` value gradually when starting and stopping an animation to give it a more natural transition and to avoid jumps from the default pose to the first pose in the animation.

+>Note: The added `weight` value of all animations that are acting on a 3D model's bone can't be more than 1.
+If more than one animation is affecting the same bones at the same time, they need to have their weight set to values that add to less than 1.

 ## Set clip parameters in bulk